tiliajs/tilia/core/README.md

 clear(observer);

 // NB: to stop tracking with `observe`, simply avoid reading anything in the callback.

+// Compute value on the fly.
+The callback is called on read.
+Note that if the
+// computing function needs to start an async operation, it is their
+// responsability to set a proper value before yielding.
+Something like a
+// Loading state or a Promise.
+Without such a value, undefined will be returned
+// and might not match the actual type of the value. let observer = compute(tree.clouds, () => {
+  // When something is changed on the observed values, the cached value is
+  // cleared and will be recomputed on first read. tree.clouds.morning = tree.clouds.evening + " are not the same";
+});

+// Remove computed value.
+clear(observer);
 ```

 The call to `tilia` creates a proxy object or array.